jgarte/gac/INSTALL.md

     /opt/chj/chjize/bin/mod-user

 For this to take proper effect you need to make a fresh login as that user.
-(It will ask to run ~/.chj-home/init which is recommended you do.)
+It will ask to run ~/.chj-home/init which you should do (it will symlink ~/.emacs to the chj-emacs repo and set up other things).

 ## Checkout